Jacobdye99/Character-Creator/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

--api accessibility
+- api accessibility

--create a random generator for traits
+- create a random generator for traits

--link to D&D Beyond character creator so you can make it official -create drop downs that allow you to customize your random character with specific traits
+- link to D&D Beyond character creator so you can make it official

+- create drop downs that allow you to customize your random character with specific traits

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

--make a save feature so that users can save their favorite creations
+- make a save feature so that users can save their favorite creations
 - Find and add an art api for characters
--add a character sheet that inputs the data from the generator -add extra traits and a selector for specific numbers
+- add a character sheet that inputs the data from the generator
+- add extra traits and a selector for specific numbers

 ## Project Schedule